Durable Relief For Your Chronic Rhinitis Patients

 *P<.001 for TNSS comparisons to baseline for all timepoints and differences between active and sham arm responder rates

-RhinAer Pivotal Trial
+RhinAer Stylus Pivotal Trial

 A prospective, muti-center, single-arm study was conducted to assess the safety and efficacy of RhinAer treatment targeting the PNN to address chronic rhinitis.
 The results indicate that the RhinAer treatment was well-tolerated and led to significant improvements in patient quality of life.1